Battle of Oriskany Summary

 - When Johnson returned to Fort Stanwix, he asked St. Leger to give him more men, so he could lead an expedition against the Americans who survived.
 St. Leger denied the request and was forced to end the Siege of Fort Stanwix about 10 days later.

-The Battle of Oriskany Overview and History
+Battle of Oriskany History and Overview

 In the fall of 1776, British forces pushed the American Northern Army out of Canada, from Quebec City all the way to Lake Champlain in New York.
 The British forces, under the command of Guy Carleton, chased after the Americans but were delayed by the Battle of Valcour Island.
 At that battle, a small American navy, led by Benedict Arnold, gave the army enough time to take refuge at Fort Ticonderoga and other fortifications.
 By the time the British broke through it was too late in the year to continue the chase.
 The British withdrew and in November and December 1776 they started to plan their next campaign against the United States.